Rock Climbing Instructor Training

 When the training is completed you are expected to consolidate your learning and build upon your skill set.

-You are advised to take a minimum of at least six month before you attend the training, but for most it will take a year or more.
+You are advised to take a minimum of at least six month before you attend the assessment, but for most it will take a year or more.
 It is important to not rush the consolidation period as to be really good at anything takes time.

 Between the training and assessment you must climbing at least forty traditional routes with a minimum of the severe grade, thirty indoor lead routes French 5a or above, ten sports routes outdoors at French 5a or above.